SAWG Annual Contest 2014

 The five entries with the highest preliminary scores go on to the final round.

 Winners will be announced at the December meeting and posted on the website shortly afterward.
-First-place winners will be invited to attend the January meeting to read their works.
+Winners will be invited to attend the January meeting to read their works aloud.

 Manuscripts will be available for return at the December or January meetings.
 Individuals will receive their score sheets and entries at that time.